Unknownness/task_tracker/README.md

 ## Data Persistence

-All data is automatically saved to browser's localStorage.
-Your boards, tasks, and notes will persist across browser sessions.
+All data is stored in a SQLite database using Prisma ORM.
+The database file is located at `prisma/dev.db` and persists across application restarts.
+You can view and manage your data using Prisma Studio with `npm run db:studio`.

 ## Browser Support